What is NewsMatch?

 How is the fund evaluated?

 The Miami Foundation prepares and delivers annual and quarterly financial reports to the Principals Group during the life of the fund.
 Further evaluation (including but not limited to pre-and post surveys, case studies, etc.) is conducted by evaluation and learning staff at Democracy Fund and Knight Foundation with consultants retained by them.
-The Principals Group will prepare a report in early 2019 that will be distributed to NewsMatch donors and partners so you can see the impact of your contribution.
+The Principals Group will prepare a report in early 2020 that will be distributed to NewsMatch donors and partners so you can see the impact of your contribution.
 Previous evaluations are available to donors and partners.

 What marketing materials are available to partners?